jo-37/shell-bash/README.md

 Quite similar, isn't it?

-Actually, the a call to `openssl dgst` as above was the very reason to create this class.
+Actually, the call to `openssl dgst` as above was the very reason to create this class.

 Commands run by `$sh->run` are by default executed via the `-c` option